NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation.rst

   indicated by a red, diamond-shaped point marker in the middle of the chunk.

-Description of tabular results above explains how the confidence bands and thresholds are calculated.
+Description of tabular results above explains how the :term:`Confidence Bands` and thresholds are calculated.
 Additional information is shown in the hover (these are interactive plots, though only static views are included here).